 For gas devices at a business or place other than an operating plant, the person carrying on a business or activity is responsible for notifying the Inspectorate.

-The responsible person must report a prescribed incident immediately by telephone to the Petroleum and Gas Inspectorate.
+The responsible person must report a prescribed incident immediately by phone to the Petroleum and Gas Inspectorate.

 The following information must be provided when reporting a prescribed incident: